 Kyanite is a natural stone that's not particularly common.
 Its name comes from the Greek word 'kyanos' meaning 'blue'.

-Despite being brittle this mineral is widely used in industry primarily because of its exceptional hardness but also because of its ability to tolerate heat.
-When kyanite is heated the stone expands and in some cases can even double in size.
+Despite being brittle it's widely used in industry primarily because of its exceptional hardness.
+It also has the ability to tolerate heat.
+When heated kyanite expands and in some cases can double in size.

 A translucent mineral with a vitreous lustre, kyanite is known for its zones of colour and variation in hardness.
 Whilst most natural minerals have one hardness kyanite and a few others have two.

 When tested lengthways it grades 4 to 5 on Mohs scale of mineral hardness.
 When tested across the width of the same crystal it grades 6 to 7.
 This characteristic along with crystals being brittle makes kyanite a difficult stone to cut.

 Crystals tend to form as long narrow blades.
 Being so fragile means kyanite is not ideal as a gemstone but is still used selectively.
 Stones must be handled carefully because they damage easily.

 When used as a gemstone crystals tend to be faceted.
 It's not uncommon for them to have a 'scratchy' appearance and/or other minor surface marks.
 The finest grade kyanite can rival the colour of blue sapphire.

 When used for its metaphysical properties kyanite does not accumulate or retain negative energy.
 A stone of tranquillity, it stimulates communication and psychic awareness.
 It can also be used to align the chakras.